sagemath/trac_to_gh/Issue 6643.md

 # Issue 6643: vector function changes the ring of a vector for ZZ when possible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6643

 Original creator: slabbe